ummshsh/ummshsh.github.io/_posts/2023-01-27-autotests-proxy.md

 title: Using proxy with Selenium to modify browser requests
 tags: c# autotests senelum proxy headers
 ---
 # Problem
 I know Puppeteer can do this out of the box, but what if you stuck with Selenium for some reason and you need to read or modify your request headers?

 <!--more-->
-This might be usefull for testing purpouses, for example when you want to test localization and pass something other than `ACCEPT-LANGUAGE 	en-US,en;q=0.5`
+This might be usefull for testing purpouses, for example when you want to test localization and pass something other than `ACCEPT-LANGUAGE: en-US,en;q=0.5`
 So how to do it?

 # Solution